Tuesday, December 9, 2025

 Life is terrible and beautiful.

-Fear forms its own path.
+Fear forms a path of its own.

 Stand apart from what you think you know.